 - Lowe’s continued to help rebuild the homes and communities of families impacted by Hurricane Sandy.
 More than 500 volunteers from Lowe’s and Meredith Corporation joined Rebuilding Together to renovate 10 homes and revitalize the surrounding community in the hard-hit Gerritsen Beach section of Brooklyn, New York.
 Lowe’s Heroes also helped rebuild East Rockaway High School’s theater in Long Island, New York, and completed critical home repairs and restoration projects in Moonachie, New Jersey.

 Lowe’s also helps ensure that Rebuilding Together’s assistance will continue throughout local communities in the coming years.
 We support Rebuilding Together’s AmeriCorps program, CapacityCorps.
-The national program of 65 full-time AmeriCorps members serves 33 Rebuilding Together affiliates in 20 states, building the capacity of affiliates to serve additional low-income homeowners through volunteer recruitment, direct repairs, new projects and program expansion.
-As lead sponsor, Lowe’s is advancing Rebuilding Together’s national outreach.
+The national program of 65 full-time AmeriCorps members serves 35 Rebuilding Together affiliates, building their capacity to serve additional low-income homeowners.
+In 2013, Capacity Corps recruited more than 19,000 volunteers and repaired and renovated nearly 1,700 housing units.

 Homeowners nationwide shared their appreciation for Lowe’s volunteer support and partnership with Rebuilding Together.

 “Lowe’s has given me an early Christmas present that I never dreamed possible,” said Wisconsin homeowner Mary Alice Kuehl.
 “It was great to see people give with such caring and grace, and have such pride in the work they were doing.
 My world has completely changed due to the generosity of the volunteers, Rebuilding Together and Lowe’s.”